 We'll start by leaving the metropolitan sprawl of Portland behind and head east into the famed Columbia River Gorge where picturesque waterfalls tumble down towards the Columbia River.
-We'll enjoy this scenic waterway while hoping to spend time with American Dippers as they play amongst the streams, and maybe even a guiet Sooty Grouse or Northern
+We'll enjoy this scenic waterway while hoping to spend time with American Dippers as they play amongst the streams.

-Pygmy-Owl in the higher elevations.
 We'll make our way east towards northeast Oregon where the Blue and Wallowa mountains will dominate the horizon.
-Exploring parts of these mountains may yield a fine suite of western species such as Canada Jay, Varied Thrush, Pacific Wren, and some exciting woodpeckers like Williamson's Sapsucker or American Three-toed Woodpecker (rare).
+Exploring parts of these mountains may yield a fine suite of western species such as Canada Jay, Varied Thrush, Pacific Wren, and some exciting woodpeckers like

+Williamson's Sapsucker or American Three-toed Woodpecker (rare).
 Depending on recent reports, we may even be privy to a location for one of North Americas most splendid owls, the Great Gray Owl.
 Descending the Wallowa Mountains, we'll start south towards Burns with a stop or two en route to bird in some beautiful Ponderosa Pine forest where we could find White-headed Woodpecker, Lewis's Woodpecker, or even a Black-backed Woodpecker.